awsdocs/amazon-fsx-lustre-user-guide/doc_source/task-completion-report.md

 dir2/anotherLargeFile,failed,FileSizeTooLarge
 ```

-For more information about task failures and how to resolve them, see [Troubleshooting Failed Data Repository Tasks](failed-tasks.md)\.
+For more information about task failures and how to resolve them, see [Troubleshooting import and export failures](failed-tasks.md)\.

-To learn how to enable a task completion report when creating a data repository task, see [Creating a Data Repository Task](managing-data-repo-task.md#creating-data-repo-task)\.